The Conference Registration fee is $30 per person.

-Click Here to view the highlights video of the 2011 AstroFest.
+Click Here to view the highlights video of the 2011 CWAS AstroFest.

 The Associated Events:

 - An astrophotography competition will be open to all amateur astronomers in Australia.
-An exhibition of the best photographs will be on display at the Parkes Observatory Visitors Centre.
+An exhibition of the best photographs will be on display at the Parkes Observatory Visitors Centre from Sunday, 14 July, for the entire year.
 Dr David Malin, the world-renowned astrophotographer, will judge the entries.
-The "David Malin Awards" will be presented at a special ceremony held during the conference dinner on Saturday, 14 July.
-Following the AstroFest, the exhibition will tour to various venues across Australia beginning with Sydney Observatory.
+The "David Malin Awards" will be presented at a special ceremony held during the conference dinner on Saturday, 13 July.
+Following the AstroFest, the exhibition will tour to various venues across Australia beginning with Sydney Observatory in Agust.
 Canon Australia is supporting the competition with significant prizes.